kdeldycke/e107-importer/readme.txt

 **Features**:

-* Import news and their categories,
+* Import news and their categories.
-* Handle extended part of news nicely,
+* Handle extended part of news nicely.
-* Import custom pages (and take care of their private / public visibility),
+* Import custom pages (and take care of their private / public visibility).
-* Import comments (both from news and custom pages),
+* Import comments (both from news and custom pages).
 * Import forums and threads to bbPress WordPress plugin.
-* Import images from news and pages,
+* Import images embedded in HTML as attachments.
-* Let you choose which kind of images you want to upload to WordPress (external or not),
+* Let you choose which kind of images you want to upload to WordPress (external or not).
-* Import preferences (site name, description, ...),
+* Import preferences (site name, description, ...).
-* Convert embedded BBCode to plain HTML,
+* Convert embedded BBCode to plain HTML.
-* Import users and their profile (or try to update the profile if user already exist),
+* Import users and their profile (or try to update the profile if user already exist).
-* Try to map users to an appropriate role,
+* Try to map users to an appropriate role.
-* Send mails to users to inform them about their new credentials,
+* Send mails to users to inform them about their new credentials.
 * Redirect old e107 news, pages, users and feeds URLs to new WordPress content via an integrated plugin (for SEO).

 This tool was tested with [e107 0.7.24](http://e107.org/news.php?item.877), [WordPress 3.1-RC3](http://wordpress.org/news/2011/01/wordpress-3-1-release-candidate-3/) and the [development version of bbPress WordPress plugin](http://trac.bbpress.org/browser/branches/plugin?rev=2824).
 If you have any older versions, please upgrade first.